unlimit1984/hometask-skeleton/README.md

 8. put generated project/target/movie.war file in tomcat9/webapps folder
 9. open url in browser: http://localhost:8080/movie/
 10. have fun by creating and modifying users, events and tickets

+## User guide
+1. Login using unlim0@mail.com/password or unlim1@mail.com/password
+2. Don't forget to add BOOKING_MANAGER role to user, otherwise you will get "Access denied"
+3. Logout and login again
+4. Try to order tickets